-Settings Guidelines Select Settings and I Select Settings and Export What to push Select Selected configuration or Entire configuration.
+Settings Guidelines Select Settings and I Export What to push Select Selected configuration or Entire configuration.
 If you select Selected configuration , the page displays controls to select settings groups.
-If you select Entire configuration , all settings from the source system are pushed, except for the following: Network configurations • Licenses Cluster configurations Certificates CAMAD and the research of the research o SNMP settings Syclog server settings Syslog server settingsPush configuration targets Expand All Click this button to expand the display of all settings groups.
+If you select Entire configuration , all settings from the source system are pushed, except for the following: Network configurationsLicenses Cluster configurations Certificates SNMP settings Syslog server settingsPush configuration targets Expand All Click this button to expand the display of all settings groups.
 Select All Click this button to select all settings for all groups.
 Settings System Expand this group and select settings found under the System menu.
 NOTE: You cannot push host-specific network settings to a target.
 If you want to copy these settings to another system, use the configuration XML file import/export feature.
 Sign-in Expand this group and select settings found under the Sign-in menu.
 Endpoint Security Expand this group and select settings found under the Endpoint Security menu.
 NOTE: ESAP packages are encrypted when exported.
 Authentication Realms Expand this group and select authentication realm settings, including user realms and MAC address authentication realms.
 Roles Expand this group and select settings found under the Roles menu.
 Resource Policies Expand this group and select settings resource policies settings.
 Pulse Secure Expand this group and select settings found under the Pulse Secure menu.
 Local User Accounts Expand this group and select local authentication server settings.
 Infranet Enforcer Policy Secure only.
 Expand this group and select settings found under the Infranet Enforcer menu.
 Network Access Policy Secure only.
 Expand this group and select settings found under the Network Access menu.
 Maintenance Expand this group and select settings found under the Maintenance menu.
 Push Configuration Available Targets / Selected Targets Use the Add and Remove buttons to select the targets.
-Overwrite duplicate settings Select this option to overwrite settings on the target that have the same name as settings being pushed. ŭ If you do not select this option, the push configuration job copies only configuration objects that have names different from the configuration objects on the target.
+Overwrite duplicate Select this option to overwrite settings on the target that have the same name as settings being pushed. settings If you do not select this option, the push configuration job copies only configuration objects that have names different from the configuration objects on the target.